agriff86/karstolution/README.md

 Karstolution is a Speleothem δ18O Model Integrating Karst Hydrological and In-Cave Fractionation Processes.
 It couples KarstFor, a lumped parameter karst hydrology model, (Bradley et al., 2010) with ISOLTUION, a model of the in-cave calcite system (Deininger et al., 2012).

+Read more about Karstolution's structure and application [in this preprint on EarthArXiv](https://doi.org/10.31223/osf.io/j4kn6).

 Karstolution is implemented as a python module.
 Examples are provided for using it from a [python script](./example) or from [Jupyter notebooks](./notebooks).

 # Conceptual Figure